test-imxone/rvx/README.md

 I think that there might be possibility that some people would've already forked the parent repository of @nikhilbadyal or it's child repository (for example, of @Spacellary).
 So, here are [listed files](/apps/docs/pre-forked.md) (may or may not replace originals) which you can copy to repository clone folder and push those changes.
 It'll make your repository eligible to be used in **Automation** and somewhat similar to mine.
 Proceed with patch methods.

-**Note: Won't work if [*Custom Patch Resources*](https://github.com/nikhilbadyal/docker-py-revanced/pull/239) PR is merged to any of the repositories due to major changes.**
+**Note: The automation integration won't work if [*Custom Patch Resources*](https://github.com/nikhilbadyal/docker-py-revanced/pull/239) PR is merged to any of the repositories due to major changes.
+Your only choice is to use this repository while I update.**

 ### Methods